 SUBMISSION OF DEMO/POSTER

 Submissions that address research and development on the above and other related topics are strongly encouraged.
 All the submitted demo/poster will be reviewed by the international program committee members.
-Accepted demo/poster will be published as technical notes in the proceedings of DMS 2015.
+Accepted demo/poster will be published in the preliminary proceedings of DMS 2014.
 Demo descriptions of one double-column page should be submitted electronically to:

-A summary (one page) will be included in the Technical Notes section of the final
+A summary (one paragraph) will be included in the Notes on Ongoing Research section of the final

 Second notification of poster/demo summary revision: August 31, 2014

 Revised poster/demo summary for formal proceedings due: September 20, 2014

 Third notification of poster/demo summary revision: September 30, 2014

 Final poster/demo summary for formal proceedings due: October 20, 2014

 Publication of formal proceedings/JVLC special issue: December 15, 2014

 Karishma Chadha and Franklyn Turbak, "Improving App Inventor Usability via Conversion between Blocks and Text" (presented by Franklyn Turbak)